| |

 Blow Up [2007]

-floral arrangements, based upon a 19th Century still-life painting
+elaborate floral arrangements, based upon a 19th Century still-life

 Gersht´s compositions are literally frozen in motion,